signalwire/docusaurus-plugins/packages/docusaurus-plugin-llms-txt/README.md

 - 🎨 **Customizable Content Extraction**: Configurable CSS selectors for precise content extraction
 - 🔗 **Link Management**: Smart internal link processing with relative/absolute path options

+## Core Concepts

+### Output Files

+- **`llms.txt`** - Hierarchical index file with links to all your documentation, organized by sections
+- **Individual markdown files** - Clean .md versions of each page, mirroring your route structure
+- **`llms-full.txt`** - Optional single file containing all content, useful for complete exports

+### Section Organization

+Content is organized into logical sections that help AI systems understand documentation structure.
+Sections can have custom names, descriptions, and route patterns for precise content grouping.

+### Content Processing Pipeline

+HTML → Content Extraction (CSS selectors) → HTML Processing (rehype) → Markdown Conversion (remark) → Clean Output

+### Route Patterns

+Use glob patterns like `/docs/**` or `/api/*` to filter and organize content.
+Routes determine both what gets processed and how it's organized in sections.

 ## Installation

 ```bash